rcureta/Bike-rack-client/README.md

 Tech stack desc: React front end with a node.js backend.
-Deployed on Heroku with the database hosted by mlab
+Deployed on Heroku with the database hosted by mlab mongo database

 Key parts:
 src/components/app.js: Hub, responsible for route redirection